pejmanN/KeyVaultTerraform/terraform/README.md

 ```
 You are telling Azure:

-> “Please generate a System-Assigned Managed Identity for this AKS cluster.”
+> "Please generate a System-Assigned Managed Identity for this AKS cluster."

 ⚠️ But at this point, this identity has zero permissions by default.
 Azure creates it, but: